mdref/mdref-http/http/Message/Body/getBoundary.md

 # string http\Message\Body::getBoundary()

-Retrieve any boundary of tehe message body.
+Retrieve any boundary of the message body.
 See http\Message::splitMultipartBody().

 ## Params: